 - Provides opportunities for partnerships in implementing desired land use (e.g. with State of Washington, Bellevue College, Mountains-to-Sound Greenway, private sector, others) - Provides opportunities for partnerships in transportation solutions (e.g. with WSDOT, Metro, private sector, others)

 These themes are woven into the different aspects of the recommended plan.
-The land use, transportation, and city-in-a-park character concepts summarized below build upon these stop, Park and Ride, new development (with vertical connection to themes to create a diverse yet integrated vision for the corridor.
+The land use, transportation, and city-in-a-park character concepts summarized below build upon these themes to create a diverse yet integrated vision for the corridor.